Editorial Ivrea

-Editorial Ivrea is an Argentine manga and comics publisher that publishes in Argentina, Spain and Finland.
+Editorial Ivrea is an Argentine manga and comics publisher that publishes in Argentina, Chile, Finland and Spain.
 They also published Lazer, a magazine which was specialized in anime, comics, manga, series and other media.
 The magazine has an acid humor and has also organized parties in Argentina.
 On June 15, 2008, they started Lazer Royale, in which they made Concourse for cosplayers, and Tokyo Weekend on July 27, 2008.
 Famous singers Nobuo Yamada and Ricardo Cruz also appeared during the event.
 During August 2009, Ivrea announced the end of Lazers publication due to copyright issues with Shueisha and Shogakukan regarding the use of images in the magazine.

 Editorial Ivrea was founded in 1997 in Argentina, and since then, they have released several comics.
 Initially, they published manga volumes of 200 pages and others of 100 pages, which are half of the tankōbon format.
-Later, they started releasing manwhua and Argentinian comics, including EL NEGRO BLANCO.
+Later, they started releasing manhwa and Argentinian comics, including EL NEGRO BLANCO.
 The Spanish publisher specializes in comics focused on different ages and has also released South American and European books, as well as artbooks from manga series.